LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.99.0
+*Released*: 26 November 2021
+* Add `SampleStatusRenderer` for use in details display and grid display
+  *  Update call to cell renderers to pass through all properties

 ### version 2.98.0
 *Released*: 24 November 2021
 * Add ExtendableAppContext